Helpful clinic answers

 Your first consultation includes a review of your health history, treatment goals, and the area you'd like addressed.
 For aesthetic visits, Dr. Motlagh assesses your skin or facial anatomy and explains which options are appropriate for your concerns.
 Most consultations take 15 to 30 minutes.
 You will receive a recommended treatment plan before committing to any procedure.

-BOTOX — and similar neurotoxins like Dysport and Xeomin — relaxes the muscles responsible for dynamic wrinkles caused by expressions like squinting or frowning.
-Dermal fillers restore lost volume and structure to areas like the lips, cheeks, jawline, and under-eyes.
-Many patients benefit from a combination of both depending on their goals.
-Dr. Motlagh can help determine which option is best suited for your face during consultation.
+BOTOX® — and similar neurotoxins like Dysport® and XEOMIN® — temporarily relaxes selected muscles involved in dynamic wrinkles caused by expressions like squinting or frowning.
+Dermal fillers add or restore volume support in areas like the lips, cheeks, jawline, and under-eyes.
+Some patients discuss a staged combination plan depending on their goals, anatomy, and risk factors.

 How do I know which treatment is right for me?

-The right treatment depends on your goal.
-BOTOX and neurotoxins reduce expression lines — forehead wrinkles, "11s," and crow's feet.
-Dermal fillers restore volume to lips, cheeks, jawline, or under-eyes.
-Laser treatments address skin tone, texture, acne scars, unwanted hair, or spider veins.
-Body contouring targets stubborn fat or loose skin.
-Medical weight loss programs support long-term health goals.
-During your consultation, Dr. Motlagh evaluates your skin, health history, and preferences to build a plan tailored specifically to you.
+The right treatment depends on your goal, anatomy, health history, timeline, and risk factors.
+BOTOX® and similar neuromodulators are commonly discussed for expression lines.
+Dermal fillers are commonly discussed for lips, cheeks, jawline, or under-eyes.
+Laser treatments may address skin tone, texture, acne scars, unwanted hair, or spider veins.
+Body contouring may be discussed for stubborn fat or loose skin.
+Medical weight loss visits can support longer-term health planning.

-BOTOX typically begins working within 3 to 7 days, with full results visible by day 14.
-Dermal fillers may show early volume change after injection, though swelling is common at first and the final appearance often settles over 1 to 2 weeks.
-Results timing can vary by treatment area and individual response.
+BOTOX® changes often begin within several days, and results are commonly assessed around two weeks, though timing varies by treatment area, dose, and individual response.
+Dermal fillers may show early volume change after injection, but swelling is common at first and the final appearance often settles over 1 to 2 weeks.

-Downtime is minimal for most patients.
-You may experience mild redness, swelling, or bruising at injection sites for a day or two, but most people return to normal activities the same day.
+Many patients return to routine activities the same day after BOTOX® or filler visits, but redness, swelling, bruising, tenderness, or activity limits can vary by treatment and individual risk factors.
 More intensive treatments such as laser resurfacing or chemical peels may involve a few days of social downtime.
 Your care team will review what to expect before your treatment.

 Is KMHCS a physician-led medical spa?

 Yes.
-KMHCS is a physician-led medical spa and healthcare clinic in Lancaster, CA. Aesthetic and medical services are overseen by Dr. Katayoun Motlagh, M.D., a family physician.
-This means your care is held to a medical standard — not just a cosmetic one.
+KMHCS is a physician-led medical spa and healthcare clinic in Lancaster, CA. Aesthetic and medical services are overseen by Katayoun Motlagh, MD, a board-certified family physician.
+Consultations include medical history, goals, risks, alternatives, and candidacy before treatment when appropriate.

 Do you offer urgent care and primary care at the same location?